maithao1/AbantOS-Elive/EliveUsersGuide.md

 ### What is EFI and UEFI?

 ### What is a Master Boot Record?
+The Master Boot Record is the identifier for where the operating system is located.
+It is the first sector on the disk.
+Thw MBR consists of the master partition table, disk signature, and master boot code.
 ### What is a GUID partition type?
 A GUID partition table is a secured system because users can't copy the whole disk.
 It can be used to relpace MBR partition table.